simeononsecurity/simeononsecurity.ch/content/articles/change-management-cyber-security-enhancing-resilience-evolving-landscape/index.en.md

 ### 4. Test and Validate Changes

-To ensure the smooth integration of changes and minimize the potential impact on security, it is crucial to **thoroughly test and validate** them in a controlled environment before deploying them into the production environment.
+To ensure the smooth integration of changes and minimize the potential impact on security, you need to **thoroughly test and validate** them in a controlled environment before deploying them into the production environment.
 Here are some key considerations for testing and validation:

 1. **Functional Testing:** Conduct comprehensive **functional testing** to verify that the intended changes are implemented correctly and do not introduce any unexpected issues.
 This involves testing the new features, functionalities, or configurations introduced by the changes.
 For example, if a software update includes a new security feature, it should be tested to ensure its proper functionality.